This article applies to our On-Premise Appliance Filter and Firewall product only, not to Cloud.

 Step 1: Create a New Root CA

-You can use Intermediate Certificates and Certificates Authorities to deploy a certificate chain of trust without deploying the actual Root CA: Create any Intermediate CA or Server Certificates required.
+You can use Intermediate Certificates and Certificates Authorities to deploy a certificate chain of trust without deploying the Root CA: Create any Intermediate CA or Server Certificates required.

 Step 2: Export and deploy the new CA